 Every International Conference since 2007 has adopted a resolution relevant to disaster law, including several resolutions which adopt or endorse guidance documents developed by IFRC Disaster Law.

-Between the 28-31 October 2024, in Geneva, Switzerland, the 34th International Conference of the Red Cross and Red Crescent will be held with the theme, Navigate Uncertainty – Strengthen Humanity.
+Between the 28-31 October 2024, in Geneva, Switzerland, the 34th International Conference of the Red Cross and Red Crescent was held with the theme, Navigate Uncertainty – Strengthen Humanity.

-The draft elements of the resolution for the 34th International Conference (2024), Strengthening disaster risk governance through comprehensive disaster laws, proposes to encourage States to strengthen disaster risk governance as an indispensable element for effectively managing disasters and disaster risk.
-It also proposes to endorse new state-of-the-art recommendations – the Guidelines on Disaster Risk Governance: Strengthening Laws, Policies and Plans for Comprehensive Disaster Risk Management.
+Resolution 3 of the 34th International Conference (2024), Strengthening disaster risk governance through comprehensive legal and regulatory frameworks, was adopted and encourages States to strengthen disaster risk governance as an indispensable element for effectively managing disasters and disaster risk.
+It recognizes the new state-of-the-art recommendations –Guidelines on Disaster Risk Governance: Strengthening Laws, Policies and Plans for Comprehensive Disaster Risk Management.

 Earlier key resolutions relevant to disaster law are listed below.